-In its submissions MPM produced a copy of the Investment Guidelines marked 'January 2013' and 'Mid-2014', which guidelines featured in the Application Form for Membership, and also Investment Guidelines marked '2015', '2016', 'Mid-2017', 'Dec-2017' and '2018' where, it is understood the latter respectively also formed part of the Scheme's documentation such as the Scheme Particulars issued by MPM.
+In its submissions MPM produced a copy of the Investment Guidelines marked 'January 2013' and 'Mid-2014', which guidelines featured in the Application Form for Membership, and also Investment Guidelines marked '2015', '2016', 'Mid-2017', 'Dec-2017' and '2018' where, it is understood that the latter also formed part of the Scheme's documentation such as the Scheme Particulars issued by MPM.

-Despite that the Service Provider claimed that the investments made in respect of the Complainant were in line with the Investment Guidelines, MPM has, however, not adequately proven such a claim.
+Despite that the Service Provider claimed that the investments made were in line with the Investment Guidelines, MPM has, however, not adequately proven such a claim.

-The investment portfolio in the case reviewed was at times solely/ predominantly invested in structured notes for a long period of time.
-It is unclear how a portfolio composition solely/ predominantly invested in structured notes truly satisfied certain conditions specified in MPM's own Investment Guidelines such as:
+As indicated, the investment portfolios in the cases reviewed in this decision were at times either solely and/or predominantly invested in structured notes for a long period of time.
+It is unclear how such a portfolio composition truly satisfied certain conditions specified in MPM's own Investment Guidelines such as: